 - Offer any sort of partial payment installment agreement for your uncollected tax burden

-- Place your account into “currently not collectible” status due to hardship, acknowledging your inability to satisfy a tax debt.
+- Place your account into “currently not collectible” status due to hardship

 - Consider claims for innocent spouse relief, which relieves you from paying additional taxes if your spouse understated taxes and you were not aware of the errors